spm/spm-docs/docs/tutorials/fmri/group/index.md

     second_level        <- space for your second-level models
 ```

-Within the first-level directory, you will find estimated first-level models for each participant.
-Below you can see the design matrix that has been specified for each of the participants.
+Within the first-level directory, you will find estimated first-level model for the first particpant (sub-001).
+For the remaining participants we have included only the contrast images, which are required for group analysis, to reduce the size of the download.
+Below you can see the design matrix that was specified for each of the participants.

 ![](../../../assets/figures/tutorials/fmri/group/semantic_first_level_design_matrix.png)